 HIPAA Compliance Requirements: An Overview

-Knowing how to accomplish the HIPAA checklist begins with understanding its core requirements.
+Knowing how to accomplish the HIPAA audit checklist begins with understanding its core requirements.
 Covered entities must comply with the standards set forth in the Privacy, Security, and Breach Notification Rules.
 These rules outline the specific security measures and procedures covered entities must take to keep PHI safe.

 Below are the HIPAA compliance requirements you should know about: